richafnu/Viva/Viva/glint/setup/email-content-customization.md

 ## Survey End Results Notification email

 The Survey End Results Notification email is designed to notify managers that their results are ready for review in Viva Glint dashboards.
-It contains several sections, including some that link to additional resources.
+It contains several sections, including some that link to more resources.

 Sections that can be easily customized: Button Text, Greeting, Main Title, Preview Text, Subject Title, Tip Titles, Tip Descriptions